Top 20 Best Small Dog Breeds

 Does your favourite small dog breed make 2019’s list of the top 20 small dog breeds?

-At the start of this year, ITV carried out a survey of 10,000 people to find out Britain’s most popular dog breeds for 2019.
+At the start of 2019, ITV carried out a survey of 10,000 people to find out Britain’s most popular dog breeds for 2019.

 The results were broadcast live on a television programme called “Britain’s Favourite Dogs” by TV presenters Ben Fogle and Sarah Cox.

 They were joined on live TV by loads of different dogs to showcase the best of their breeds.

 I’ve been through the list to discover Britain’s most popular small dog breeds which you can find below.

 Britain’s most popular small dog breeds